 Conditions in the camps

-All buildings at the camps were badly damaged from the fighting: their roofs and walls were riddled with shell holes and did not provide adequate shelter for the new prisoners.
+At the start, all buildings at the camps were badly damaged from the fighting: their roofs and walls were riddled with shell holes and did not provide adequate shelter for the new prisoners.
 These paltry wooden abodes were crammed with men and could house up to 175 prisoners.
 The kitchens and health and hygiene facilities were also in a pitiful state.
 When the Canadian, British and Indian prisoners arrived at North Point, they did their best to make the camp habitable, but it took time.
-For example, the camp’s two latrines were only set up on February 2, 1942.
+For example, the camp’s two latrines were only set up on February 2, 1942 – more than a month after the beginning of their captivity.

 All camps had very poor-quality food that often consisted of white rice laced with sand, old vegetables or rotten meat.
-The rations are very small, and the prisoners lost dramatic amounts of weight.
+The rations were very small, and the prisoners lost dramatic amounts of weight, in consequence.
 From December 25 to January 15, some prisoners lost up to 10 kilos!
-The low vitamin and protein diet gave rise to a host of diseases such as “burning feet” syndrome, beriberi and pellagra.
-A hospital was set up in the North Point camp, but it had very few beds or medical supplies.
+The low vitamin and protein diet gave rise to a host of diseases such as “happy feet” syndrome, beriberi and pellagra.
+A hospital was set up at North Point camp, but it had very few beds or medical supplies.
 Given its leaky roof, patients might lie in an inch of water on the floor during rainy periods.

 Stanley Internment Camp